PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_test.rst

 ----------------------

 It is important understanding that testing has limitations.
 It is practically impossible testing every possible scenario.
-Every if is a condition.
+Every ``if`` is a condition.
 A condition divides a program into two different paths depending whether the condition is true or not.
 A non-trivial program can easily have hundreds of conditions.
 As a simple explanation why it is not possible testing every possible scenario.
-Let’s consider a program with 100 independent conditions, i.e., whether condition is true or false does not affect any other condition.
+Let’s consider a program with 100 independent conditions, i.e., whether one condition is true or false does not affect any other condition.
 There are :math:`2^{100}` possible scenarios.
 The fastest computer in the world can perform several hundred quadrillion (:math:`10^{15}`) calculations per second;